Metaswitch/clearwater-readthedocs/docs/Geographic_redundancy.md

 1. Create independent deployments for each of the regions, with separate DNS entries.
 See [the manual install instructions](Manual_Install.md) for the required GR settings.
+2. Set up DNS (probably using SRV records) so that:
+    -   Bono nodes prefer the Sprout node local to them, but will fail over to the one in the other site.
+    -   Sprout nodes only use the Homer, Homestead and Ralf nodes in their local site.
+    -   The Ellis node ony uses the Homer and Homesteads in its local site.
-3. Configure Route 53 to forward requests for bono according to latency.
+3. Configure Route 53 to forward requests for Bono according to latency.
     To do this, for each region, create one record set, as follows.
     -   Name: &lt;shared (non-geographically-redundant) DNS name\>
     -   Type: "A - IPv4 address" or "AAAA - IPv6 address"